danielbentes/uim-protocol/README.md

 ### Documentation and Examples

-Comprehensive documentation and examples are automatically generated for each intent to ensure that AI agents can understand and effectively utilize them.
+Comprehensive documentation and examples should be automatically generated for each intent to ensure that AI agents can understand and effectively utilize them.

-Each registered intent includes detailed documentation that covers the following:
+Each registered intent should include detailed documentation that covers the following:

 - **Intent Name**: A descriptive and unique name for the intent.
 - **Description**: A clear explanation of what the intent does, including its purpose and expected outcomes.